sanity-io/sanity-template-gatsby-blog/template/README.md

 1. Clone this repository from your GitHub account
 2. `npm install` in the project root folder on local
 3. `npm run dev` to start the studio and frontend locally
+- Your studio should be running on [http://localhost:3333](http://localhost:3333)
+- Your frontend should be running on [http://localhost:8000](http://localhost:8000)

 4. `npm run build` to build to production locally

 ## Deploy changes